 - Why is CMDB critical for efficient Asset Management?

 1. What is a CMDB?

-As you know CMDB stands for Configuration Management Database, which is often termed as the heart of any ITSM system.
+CMDB is Configuration Management Database, which is often termed as the heart of any ITSM system.

 In a nutshell, a CMDB is a repository that stores information about the components that make your IT infrastructure.
 These components are often called CIs (configurable items).
 According to ITIL, a CI is any asset that needs to be managed for the purpose of delivering IT services.

 Typically, a CMDB includes a list of CIs, their attributes, and relationships among them.

 One of the core functions of a CMDB is to support service management processes, mainly: Incident, Problem, Change, Release, and Asset Management.